 Do not frequently reschedule, cancel, or miss your lessons and always be on time.
 If you have to reschedule or cancel your lesson, please communicate it politely, clearly and as early as possible.

-Checkpoint 2: Have you set up Package Lessons with discounts?
+2: Have you set up Packages with discounts?

 Having discounted Package Lessons may help you retain your students as there’s a financial incentive for them.
 The example below shows a teacher offering a 15% discount: